Errors when retrieving the public key

 file exists and has the correct contents, run

-to update the apt
+sudo apt update to update the apt repositories and

-retry sudo apt install -y mongodb-org
+retry sudo apt install -y mongodb-org.

 Unable to install package due to dpkg-deb: error